How To Get Your Money Back From Financial Scams

-Keep details of the officers and key personnel that you were involved with.
+5. Keep details of the officers/key personnel that you involved with

 If you have enough evidence, but the government cannot file a criminal case, you can choose to start a civil case against the scammers.
 You can sue the financial scheme for any damages incurred, so if you invested RM 25,000 then you can sue them for that amount.

 However, if the cost of suing is higher than the rewards you might or might not receive, a civil case is not worth the effort.
 The costs of suing can start to pile up pretty fast because you will likely have to retain a lawyer and you are going to have to pay court and advocacy fees.
 Your combined court and advocacy fees can get as high as RM 1,000.
 A good lawyer can easily cost you RM 60 an hour and civil cases can take a long time.
 Before you take civil action, make sure you don’t spend more money for nothing.

 Even if you decide to sue, do you know who you are targeting?
 Do you sue the company or the person?
 If you sue the company, the people behind it could be protected from damages and there might not be any money left in the company.
 On the other hand, you might not have the legal basis to sue the people behind the scheme because you were not directly involved with them.

 That’s all fine, but what are my rights?